-- 1. Provide a financial contribution towards the required mitigation.
-These contributions will be secured by unilateral undertaking made under section 106 of the Town and Country Planning Act 1990 and will consist of a fee per net increase in the total number of dwellings.
-The level of the fee will be in a range consistent with those sought11 by the collecting Local Authorities that form the Cannock Chase SAC Partnership12.
-The collected monies will be paid to fund the strategic access management and mitigation measures which have been set out in the table of Strategic Access Management Measures13 and which may be updated from time to time; or - 2.
+- Chase SAC Partnership14.
+The collected monies will be paid to fund the strategic access management and mitigation measures which have been set out in the table of Strategic Access Management Measures15 and which may be updated from time to time; or - 2.
 Provide sufficient information to the Local Planning Authority to allow an appropriate assessment under the Habitats Regulations of the impacts of the development on the Cannock Chase SAC (in combination with impacts arising from other development) to be undertaken.